Hgoatly/Discover-Skane/testing.md

 # Discover Skåne Testing:

-The Discover Skåne site was discovered extensively, using the following processes:
+The Discover Skåne site was tested extensively, using the following processes:

 # Table of Contents: